changbatterygroup/CriticalMinerals/README.md

 ## 📓 Notebooks

-Located in the `notebooks/` directory, these provide detailed:
+All the notebooks provide key insights on

 * Simulation logic and assumptions
 * Sensitivity analysis of parameters